ViralTexts/vrt-clusters/clusters/Cairo_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-The crowd overpowered the officers
-and took the negro from them and
-after a conference it was decided to
-bring the negro back to this city and
-lynch him here.

-Fully 1,000 people went up to help
 find the negro and when they arrived
 in Cairo they were met by a howling
 mob of at least 5,000 more.
 They